zakkreyshort/Word-CounterCsharp/README.md

 ## Description

 _This application counts a user inputted word and sentence then states the number of times the word appears in a sentence.
+By;_
+* Taking word and store as string
+* Taking sentence and store as string
+* Remove punctuation and special characters from sentence string using stringbuilder
+* Return the total amount of times the word shows up within the sentence
+* Ask if you would like to go again

 ## Specifications:

 | Specification | Example Input | Example Output |